mate-academy/py-copy-file/README.md

 - Read [the guideline](https://github.com/mate-academy/py-task-guideline/blob/main/README.md) before starting.

-Write a function `copy_file` that will copy a file in current directory like Linux cp command: `cp file.txt file-copy.txt`.
+Write a function `copy_file` that will copy a file in current directory like Linux cp command: `file.txt file-copy.txt`.
 Function take only one argument `command`, that is string with command `cp`, file name to copy and new file name, separated by spaces.